parera3/first_try/README.md

 # first_try
-Hello world, how are you
+Hello world, how are you my guy